 Answer: All electromagnetic waves have the same velocity which is equal to the speed of light.
 So, all electromagnetic waves move at the same speed in the same medium.

 Yes, Light is an electromagnetic wave.
 Its energy flows in the form of a Transverse electromagnetic wave.
 Light has all the properties of an electromagnetic wave as discussed above.

 Read the article on light energy and its properties.

-This is all from the article on different types of electromagnetic waves in physics and their uses and properties.
+This is all from the article on all 7 types of electromagnetic waves with their wavelengths and uses.
 If you have any doubts you can ask in the comment section.